floppyman/simply-dns-cli/README.md

-# simply-dns-sync
+# simply-dns-cli

-Sync tool to pull and push changes to Simply.com DNS on one or multiple domains on an account
+Tool for managing Simply.com DNS entries on multiple domains of an account.

+Features:
+* Get a list of all domains
+* Get a list of all dns entries on a domain
+* Create / Update / Delete dns entries on a domain
+* Backup all domains and dns entries for an account
+* Restore all dns entries for a domain from a backup